WHITE CLAWED - CRAYFISH SURVEYS

 DETERMINING THE EXISTENCE OF WHITE-CLAWED CRAYFISH

 The White clawed-Crayfish population has dramatically declined because of pollution, competition and disease transferred by non-native species.
-Due to the protection afforded to them, a White clawed-Crayfish survey may be required if distribution and historical records suggest they may be present within the watercourse in your site or on adjacent land.
+Due to the protection afforded to them, White clawed-Crayfish Surveys may be required if distribution and historical records suggest they may be present within the watercourse in your site or on adjacent land.
 At JCA our surveys will determine if White clawed-Crayfish are present and whether the proposed works will adversely affect the species.
 For example, for informing management plans of monitoring the effectiveness of habitat management based on indicator species.
 Terrestrial invertebrate surveys are often needed on ecologically sensitive sites.
 Aquatic invertebrates are often required to monitor water quality, particularly if construction work causes runoff.

 An experienced ecologist will carry out a survey of the site to determine the presence of White clawed-Crayfish.
 A variety of methods are possible, and their use is dependent on the specific conditions of the water course.
 Methods used include:

 Manual searching and hand netting (where the water is clear and low flowing)

 Night search by torch (where water is deep)

 Trapping using baited plastic mesh traps (where water is too deep or cloudy for manual search)

 Surveys can be carried out from April to September, but manual searches and netting must be avoided in late May and June.
 If it is found that white-clawed crayfish are present a Mitigation Plan may be required to prevent or reduce negative impacts.